Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Truth be told, the Grinnell Glacier trailhead is not the only start of the hike.
 Nor is the path that runs from the Many Glacier Hotel area.
 You can shave a few miles off your hike by taking two shuttle boats across Swiftcurrent Lake and Lake Josephine.

 The first concession boat departs from the boat dock at the Many Glacier Hotel and reaches the southern side of Swiftcurrent Lake in about 8 minutes.
-From here, walk to Lake Josephine and board the second shuttle boat.
+From here, walk to Lake Josephine and board the second shuttle boat that takes you to the southern side of Lake Josephine.

 Note: Fees may apply for using the boats.

 Pikas and chipmunks feel even more comfortable.
-Jumping from one bush to another in search of something to munch on, they look seemingly unbothered by the “intruders” hiking to the Grinnell Glacier Overlook.
+Jumping from one bush to another in search of something to munch on, they look seemingly unbothered by “intruders” on the Grinnell Glacier Trail.

 Higher elevations are the realm of mountain goats and bighorn sheep that can be spotted basking in the sun on rock ledges.
-The bears also frequent this area, adorning the Grinnell Glacier Overlook hike with their clumsy paces and fearsome appearances.
+The bears also frequent this area, enriching the Grinnell Glacier hike with their clumsy paces and fearsome appearances.

 Many Glacier - Roads and Destinations